Last Updated on January 4, 2026 by Maged kamel

 A solved problem-inertia value for a given direction.

-In this post, we will introduce a solved problem-inertia value for a given direction.
-We will consider the same solved problem included in the previous post, to get the inertia value for a given direction.
-We are still in case 4, where the moment of inertia about X-axis Ix is lesser than the moment of inertia about Y-axis Iy and the product of inertia Ixy is negative.
+In this post, we will introduce a solved problem: the inertia value for a given direction.
+We will consider the same solved problem from the previous post to obtain the inertia value for a given direction.
+We are still in case 4, where the moment of inertia about the X-axis, Ix, is less than the moment of inertia about the Y-axis, Iy, and the product of inertia, Ixy, is negative.

 The given solved problem includes an unequal angle of dimension 3 inches by 2 inches, and the thickness of the angle is (1/4) inch.